vincemann/aop-log/README.md

-# aop-log
+# Aop-log
 modified version of [this](https://github.com/nickvl/aop-logging).

-## additional features
+## Additional features
 * works on abstract classes and interfaces and with any type of spring proxy
-* Config annotation to configure class level logging
+* config annotation to configure class level logging
 * automatic identation of log statements to show call hierachry
 * add padding and thread-info
+* possible to log bean-name
 * finegrained control over logging on each level of the class- (and interface-)hierarchy

-## removed features
+## Removed features
 * repeatable log annotations
 * toggling of args/result logging -> it will always log args and result